craigmantona/the_book_review/README.md

 ### Code
 * Code learned through the Code Institute Full Stack Development course was used throughout the site.

-* I used the base code learnt through the walkthrough project Task Manager, and used this as a template for my project.
+* I used the base code learnt through the walkthrough project, Task Manager, and used this as a template for my project.
 This was a huge help in getting the basics of the site.

 * Deployment instructions used from GitHub help pages